Skids in architecture

 Defining a Skid in Architecture

 A skid in architecture refers to a structural element that provides support and stability to a building or structure.
-It typically consists of a horizontal beam or member that is placed underneath the building, allowing it to rest on a set of skids rather than a traditional foundation.
+It usually includes a horizontal beam or member placed underneath the building, allowing it to rest on skids instead of a traditional foundation.

-Skids are designed to distribute the weight of a structure evenly across a surface, which can be especially useful in situations where a traditional foundation is impractical or when the building needs to be movable.
+Skids help distribute a structure’s weight evenly across a surface, making them especially useful when a traditional foundation isn’t practical or when the structure needs to be mobile.

 Historical Background and Evolution of Skids in Architectural Design